 Patients who had LDL >/= 160 mg/dL had a lower hazard of death compared to a patient with LDL < 160 mg/dL (HR=0.72; 95% CI: 0.42, 1.23).
 A 95% CI suggests that this observation is not unusual if the hazard ratio were between 0.42 and 1.23.
 Because the P-value is 0.2076, we do not have enough evidence to reject the null that there is no difference in hazard in death across the LDL groups.

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+Wrong interpretation of CI(-1)

+Total: 9/10

 Question 8:

 I would have preferred to use the Cox Proportional Hazard model to estimate the association between LDL and mortality.
 The outcome data is censored which would require us to use Kaplan-Meier plots to describe the summary data.
 In addition, the outcome is mortality which is dependent on time.
 Any other method would not have taken time into account.
 The Cox Proportional Hazard model could take time into account.
 The other benefit of the Cox Proportional Hazard model is that it can also control for potential confounders.
 We can also evaluate if there are effect modifiers because the Cox Proportional Hazard model is essentially a regression model.

+Choose appropriate analysis (4)

+Performed analysis that are vaild (2)

+6/10